VINCIE: Unlocking In-context Image Editing from Video: Experiments

-in multi-turn image editing.
-In Turn-1, where no prior context exists, adding a dummy context—comprising the original image and an instruction, "generate the same image," prepended before Turn-1—significantly improves performance.
-The L1 and L2 distances are nearly halved, indicating greater consistency between the generated image and the original image in unchanged areas, as these distances are measured pixel-wise. \mysubsubsec{Impact of Context.} Table~\ref{tab:context_effect} highlights the impact of context In Turn-2 and Turn-3, where editing instructions and ground-truth images from previous turns are provided as context, adding a dummy context results in minimal improvements.
+In Turn-1, where no prior context exists, adding a dummy context—comprising the original image and an instruction, In Turn-2 and Turn-3, where editing instructions and ground-truth images from previous turns are provided as context, adding a dummy context results in minimal improvements. "generate the same image," prepended before Turn-1—significantly improves performance.
+The L1 and L2 distances are nearly halved, indicating greater consistency between the generated image and the original image in unchanged areas, as these distances are measured pixel-wise.
 This is expected, as the existing context already provides sufficient information.
 These findings underscore the critical role of context in multi-turn image editing tasks.

-\mysubsubsec{Impact of Segmentation Mask Prediction.} As shown in Tab.~\ref{tab:seg_pred}, training with segmentation masks improves the editing success rate by \textbf{4\%} and \textbf{5\%} for Turn-1 and Turn-2, respectively, but shows no improvement for subsequent turns.
-However, applying the chain-of-edit strategy—predicting the RoE segmentation mask first and then the target image at each turn—yields a significant performance boost (\textbf{$\sim$7\%}) from Turn-2 to Turn-5.

 \mysubsubsec{Scalability.} Fig.~\ref{fig:scaling} illustrates the editing success rate as a function of training data size.
 While the success rate at Turn-1 begins to saturate at 2.5M training samples, the success rate at later turns (\eg, Turn-4 and Turn-5) exhibits a nearly log-linear increase with more training data.
 These results demonstrate the scalability of both our model and data construction pipeline.